 I have mentioned before that this is NOT a food blog, and I do not have the printable recipe cards (they are only included in the most expensive plan, and I just cannot afford that since I make nothing off of this blog).
 So, this is just the best that I can do with what I have!

-As a disclaimer, I learned how to make sourdough by doing an online class through Whispering Willow Farm‘s website.
-I also bought my sourdough starter from her!
-Its name is “Otis.”
-I’m pretty sure the price has gone up since I bought it…
+I bought my sourdough starter from Whispering Willow Farm‘s website.
+His name is “Otis.”
+I’m pretty sure the price has gone up since I bought it… To me, it was worth the cost!

 What You Need to Make Sourdough